ucsf-wynton/wynton-website-hpc/docs/hpc/support/index.md

         way others in the team can pitch with additional knowledge and suggestions.

-  * [ ] &nbsp; never include PHI, or other sensitive, data in unencrypted emails or Slack channels.
+  * [ ] &nbsp; never include protected health information (PHI), or other sensitive, data in unencrypted emails or Slack channels.
 If you need to include sensitive data, use the UCSF encrypted email system (invoke by including "Secure:" at the start of the email subject line.)
 Do not include sensitive data in your Slack posts.